Taking the GMAT

 Enhanced Score Report

-The GMAC offers an Enhanced Score Report to GMAT test takers for $24.95.
-This report includes additional data about your test performance, including performance ranking by question type and average time spent on each question type.
-You can view a sample report on the GMAT website.
+The GMAC offers an Enhanced Score Report to GMAT test takers for $30.
+The report is available only for in-person attempts, not online GMAT attempts.
+This report includes additional data about your test performance, including performance by question type and average time spent on each question type.
+You can view a sample report.
 This report is also available for a test administration in which you cancelled your scores.
-Although the report is not as an informative as we would like, we recommend that any student considering a GMAT retake order the report.
+Although the report is not as detailed as we would like, we recommend that any student considering a GMAT retake order the report.

 Reports Sent to Schools

-When your official score report becomes available, the GMAC will send the report to the programs you selected, usually electronically but sometimes by mail if a school prefers.
+When your official score report becomes available, the GMAC will send the report to the programs you selected, usually electronically.
 The official score report sent to schools includes the essay you wrote as part of the AWA section.
-You can have the GMAC send your score reports to additional schools for a fee of $28 per report.
+You can have the GMAC send your score reports to additional schools for a fee of $35 each.
 These additional score reports will be sent to schools within seven days after your official score report is available.

 You can request testing accommodations from the GMAC if you have a disability, as defined under the Americans with Disabilities Act (ADA).
 Such a disability can include learning and cognitive disabilities, physical and systemic handicaps and disabilities, ADHD, psychiatric disabilities, and sensory (vision and hearing) disabilities.
 Accommodations may include allowance of a medical device in the testing room, 50% or 100% additional testing time, and/or additional or extended breaks.
 Score reports do not indicate that the test was taken with accommodations.